Kit’s Secret Guitar, Gear, and Music Page

 amp settings

-[MP3] Deluxe Electric Mistress from 2004 - Very different from the original Mistress, the Deluxe model was a bit smoother sounding and more "liquidy"
+[MP3] Deluxe Electric Mistress - Very different from the original Mistress, the Deluxe model was a bit smoother sounding and more "liquidy".

-[MP3] Boss CE-2 Chorus from the early 1980s - One of the finest chorus pedals ever made.
+[MP3] Vintage Boss CE-2 Chorus - One of the finest chorus pedals ever made.
 Very warm and lush sounding.
-Used by Gilmour in the 1980s and 1990s
+Used by Gilmour in the 1980s and 1990s.

-[MP3] Boss CE-5 Chorus Ensemble from 1991 - Mix knob set to 50% - Similar to the CE-2 but includes a mix level knob and two outputs for a simulated stereo chorus effect
+[MP3] Boss CE-5 Chorus Ensemble - Mix knob set to 50% - Similar to the CE-2 but includes a mix level knob and two outputs for a simulated stereo chorus effect.
+Not quite as warm and rich sounding, but in a band mix it is hard to tell from the old CE-2

 Here are a few older clips.
-Audio is not that great.
+Audio is not that great, but these were my first attmpts.

 Comfortably Numb Solo #1 - Strat, Seymour Duncan SSL5 bridge pickup, and Skreddy Pink Flesh Muff